On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

-In order to model the mixing of this bubble blob, the advection-diffusion equation about concentration $Y$ is convenient to set on the coordinate in the frame of $(O,x,y)$ as shown in figure \ref{fig: mix-mech}(c):
+It can be found that the existence of SBV enhanced stretching velocity in VD flows results in a thinner striation $\widetilde{s}(t)$ than ${s}(t)$, as compared in figure~\ref{fig: mix-mech}(c).
+In order to model the mixing of this cylindrical bubble blob, it is convenient to set the advection-diffusion equation for concentration $Y$ in the coordinate frame $(O,x,y)$, as shown in figure \ref{fig: mix-mech}(c):